 Federal law enforcement agents undergo extensive training, usually at the U.S. Marine Corps base in Quantico, Virginia, or at a Federal Law Enforcement Training Center.

 Detectives normally begin their careers as police officers before being promoted to detective.

 FBI special agent applicants typically must have at least 3 years of professional work experience in areas ranging from computer science to accounting.

 Some police departments have cadet programs for people interested in a career in law enforcement who do not yet meet age requirements for becoming an officer.
 These cadets do clerical work and attend classes until they reach the minimum age requirement and can apply for a position with the regular force.
 Military or police experience may be considered beneficial for potential cadets.

 Cadet candidates must be U.S. citizens, usually be at least 21 years old, have a driver’s license, and meet specific physical qualifications.
 Applicants may have to pass physical exams of vision, hearing, strength, and agility, as well as written exams.
 Previous work or military experience is often seen as a plus.
 Candidates typically go through a series of interviews and may be asked to take lie detector and drug tests.
 A felony conviction may disqualify a candidate.

 Police officers usually become eligible for promotion after a probationary period.
-Promotions to corporal, sergeant, lieutenant, and captain usually are made according to a candidate's position on a promotion list, as determined by scores on a written examination and on-the-job performance.
+Promotions to corporal, sergeant, lieutenant, and captain usually are made according to scores on a written examination and on-the-job performance.
 In large departments, promotion may enable an officer to become a detective or to specialize in one type of police work, such as working with juveniles.